 How to Make a Business Card

 Business cards are documents that provide the most basic information about an individual, topic, company, or event.
 They are small printed pieces of paper, wood, plastic, metal, or a combination thereof.
-They can be used both as marketing collateral and identification tools.
+They can be used both as marketing collateral and identification card tools.

 Creating a business card is relatively easy.
 The process is even easier and more efficient when it is done using the ever-present word processing software Microsoft Word.